Squareshot blog /

 Great locations for mass-market clothing brand photography:

 While looking for the right location, it is important to make sure you get all the permissions and arrangements with the administration of the property.
 If shooting in the public space, make sure to take into account privacy – opting for the early morning will reduce the crowd size.
-Look how our client Ditto Africa combined product photography and editorial photo session on their website:
+Look how our client Minted NY combined product photography and editorial photo session on their website:

 To find a photographer to do your clothing photography for ecommerce is a multi-faceted mission, that involved many important factors: